 What does the identifier “dates, but not years” mean?

-This means that any date directly related to an individual (birth date, admission date, discharge date, etc.) is considered PHI under HIPAA except the year.
+This means that any date directly related to an individual (birth date, admission date, discharge date, etc.) is considered as PHI under HIPAA except the year.
 This is because there may be thousands of individuals being admitted or discharged within any given year, so the year itself would not reveal sufficient information about an individual to identify them.

 Are there rules about how PHI should be de-identified?